kc113/bank_customer_segmentation/README.md

-An project to group the bank customers using unspervised learning algorithms.
+A case study to group the bank customers using unsupervised learning algorithms